 Yes!
 Even though the way we teach may change we are still committed to providing world class training in Bible and Theology, Education, Counselling, and Chaplaincy and Spiritual Care.
 We are exploring ways that this crisis might actually provide new opportunities to equip women and men who want to be better equipped to follow Christ and make an impact in God’s world.

-Please see our Events page to register for an Online Information Night and/or contact Rebecca Brown, our Future Student Advisor on our enquiries email.
+Please see our Events page to register for an Online Information Events and/or contact Rebecca Brown, our Future Student Advisor on our enquiries email.

 How can you pray for Morling?

 As always, we appreciate your prayers for Morling as we seek to live out the mission and vision God has given us.
 At this time, please keep our students, staff and residents in your prayers as we navigate new ways of connection, learning and service.

 Praise God for his faithfulness, provision and empowering.

 Thank God for the ways that Morling has been able to quickly adapt to changing contexts.

 Pray for wisdom for those in leadership and godly reliance in decision making.